Contents: Examination ↡ Replacement ↡

 21. Crank the engine (clockwise), to bring cylinder #1 to TDC.
 Make sure the marks on the crankshaft and camshaft are aligned correctly as described in paragraph 3.

-22. It may turn out that the chain during the last operation has shifted one tooth of the camshaft sprocket.
-If this happens, it can be corrected by removing the camshaft sprocket (see paragraph 8) and changing the position of the camshaft and sprocket by one tooth in relation to the chain.
-At the same time, also check the timing of the high pressure fuel pump, as described in chapter 4.
+22. It may be that the chain has shifted by one tooth on the camshaft sprocket during the last operation.
+If this has happened, it can be corrected by removing the camshaft sprocket (see paragraph 8) and changing the position of the camshaft and sprocket by one tooth in relation to the chain.
+At the same time, also check the synchronization of the high-pressure fuel pump, as described in chapter 4.

-23. Install fan shroud as described in chapter 3.
+23. Install the fan with the shroud as described in chapter 3.

 24. Install the camshaft cover in accordance with paragraph 4.